Audi RS6 Avant review

 What Car? says...

 There's a belief among petrolheads that if you want something with pace and space, you buy an Audi RS6.
-But we’re going to let you in on a little secret: Audi’s halo car may be comfortable and ballistically fast, but it’s never been that involving as a driver’s car.
+But we’re going to let you in on a secret: Audi’s halo car may be comfortable and ballistically fast, but it’s never been that involving as a driver’s car.

 Overview